numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 system appears everywhere: Optimization, Tomography, Statistics, Scientific Computing, Machine Learning, etc. The low-rank approximation problem has only become more relevant in recent years owing to the drastic increase in matrix sizes.
-It has been widely used in Statistics via PCA, but also has become increasingly more relevant in all the fields where solving a linear system is relevant.
+It has been widely used in Statistics via PCA, but also has become increasingly more relevant.

 This manual will walk you through the use of the RLinearAlgebra.jl library.
 The remainder of this section will be focused on providing an overview of the common design elements in